 The Cowboy Salsa has multiple types of beans (along with the corn and some other things).

-Whatever you call it, this recipe happens to be one of my daughter’s favorites, so she wanted to pair it up with a children’s book for a cooking project!
+Whatever you call it, this recipe happens to be one of my daughter’s favorites, so she wanted to pair it up with a children’s book for a cooking with books project!